MyPerfectWords - Essay Writing Service

 • Weak: "She wore a blue dress."

-Physical Description Before/After Comparison
+C. Physical Description Before/After Comparison

-Generic Description (Weak)Character-Revealing Description (Strong)
+Generic Description

-"He was tall with dark hair and brown eyes""He had to duck through doorways, a habit so automatic he did it even when the frame was high enough, as if the world had taught him early to make himself smaller"
+"He had to duck through doorways, a habit so automatic he did it even when the frame was high enough."

 2. Actions That Reveal Character

-• "When he was nervous, he touched his collar—a quick adjustment that happened so often I don't think he was even aware of it."
+• "When he was nervous, he touched his collar, a quick adjustment that happened so often I don't think he was even aware of it."

 3. Dialogue and Speech Patterns

-• Vocabulary choice (formal vs. casual, technical vs. simple)
+• Vocabulary choice (formal vs. casual)

-• Sentence structure (complete sentences vs. fragments, long vs. short)
+• Sentence structure (complete vs. fragments)

 • Verbal tics or repeated phrases

-• Tone (sarcastic, earnest, hesitant, commanding)
+• Tone (sarcastic, earnest, hesitant)

 "He spoke in questions, even when making statements.
 'So we need to finish this by Friday?'
 'The client wants the red design?'
-As if he were constantly seeking confirmation, unable to assert anything with certainty."
+As if constantly seeking confirmation, unable to assert anything with certainty."

 4. Context, Relationships, and Complexity